lewellyn/mkin/README.md

 ## License

 See LICENSE.txt for actual license text.
-In spirit, I want "permissive license, but spread the good around" as the overriding spirit.
-As far as I know, this license is compatible with the GPL (which is, of course, used by some of these projects).
-While the GPL does not, as far as I am aware, require the distribution of build scripts and such, some projects may include additional "glue" to make things more "Mac-like".
-If I am not in compliance with the GPL somehow, please inform me of the details of my noncompliance and I will relicense as appropriate.
+I want "permissive license, but spread the good around" as the overriding spirit of the license choice.
+Not everything this repo can package will be under the GPL, and I don't want to restrict people from using things they find in this repo from using what they find for what they are working on themselves.
+So, the license choice reflects that.
+As far as I am aware, this license is compatible with the GPL (which is, of course, used by some of these projects).
+Some projects may include additional "glue" beyond the build scripts to make things more "Mac-like".
+If I am not in compliance with the GPL somehow for the glue or any other aspect, please inform me of the details of my noncompliance and I will relicense as appropriate.